GIP-ITC-UniversityTwente/OpenEO_GIP/README.md

 wrap metadat and make response
 ```
 #### OpenEOIPCapabilities
 Implements the get() method which return the available capabilities of the server. [openeo terms](https://api.openeo.org/#tag/Capabilities).
-For the moment the capabilities are fixed json structure.
+For the moment the capabilities are a fixed json structure.

 #### OpenEOIPProcessDiscovery
+Implements the get() method which loads the metadata from all operations in [openeo terms](https://api.openeo.org/#tag/Process-Discovery).
+The metadata of an operation is available in the operation/metadata folder and each operation knows how to access it.
+The function wraps them in a list and makes a response to send back to the client.

 #### OpenEOIPResult
+A synchronus running of a process-graph through the post() method ( see [openeo terms](https://api.openeo.org/#tag/Data-Processing/operation/compute-result) ).
+There will be no feedback from the server until the operations is finished and the result is downloaded.

 #### OpenEOIPResult